maliput/maliput_infrastructure/README.md

 ```

 Note
-:  The container image will be called maliput/devel:<UNIX timestamp>.
+:  The container image will be called maliput_ws:<UNIX timestamp>.
    Using UNIX timestamps for tags reduce the likelihood of name collision
    when multiple workspaces are present on the same host machine.